heptarch/heptarch.github.io/drafts/demon.md

   </p>

-*1859.* A little girl is seen to wander Aberdeen's Trinity Quay, fascinated by the changing shape of the waves as they bounce off the dock wall.
+*1859.* A little girl is seen to wander Aberdeen's Trinity Quay, fascinated by the changing shape of the waves.
 "Ciamar?"<label for="sn-4"
        class="margin-toggle sidenote-number">
 </label>
 <input type="checkbox"